scalawithcats/scala-with-cats/src/pages/applicatives/index.md

 # Cartesians and Applicatives {#applicatives}

 In previous chapters we saw
-how functors and monads let us transform values within a context.
+how functors and monads let us transform values using `map` and `flatMap`.
-While these are both immensely useful abstractions, there are types of transformation that are inconvenient to represent with `map` and `flatMap`.
+While functors and monads are both immensely useful abstractions, there are types of transformation that are inconvenient to represent with these methods.

 One such example is form validation.
 When we validate a form we want to return *all* the errors to the user,